estevezb/Exploring-Genetic-Counseling/_posts/2022-03-05-Hello-World.md

 1
 ------
 Many of us know that DNA is a chemical code that has impacts on many aspects of human health.
-Variations in that DNA code -or smaller parts of it called genes- are passed down from generation to generation, and some of those changes can cause inherited conditions .
+Variations in that DNA code -or smaller parts of it called genes- are passed down from generation to generation, and some of those changes can cause inherited/familial diseases or birth defects .
 Genetics is the study of DNA its constituent genes and their inheritance.
 The field of genetic counselors then are well-studied in genetics, and perhaps more importantly, how to communicate and navigate the ramifications on patients, families and their healthcare.

 Genetic counselors play an important in healthcare.
 A key aspect of their job is educating patients on genetic testing.
 Like a specialty physician, such as a Hematologist, Epileptologist, etc.,  genetic counselors will have an area of specialization: these specialties are prenatal, neurology, ophthalmology, pediatric, psychiatry, oncology, and metabolic disorders.